laualexandrar/laualexandrar/README.md

 👋 Hi, I’m Laura, you can call me Lau!
 🌱 I’m currently learning JavaScript and TypeScript!
-👀 I’m interested in Web Development! 👩🏻‍💻
+<br>👀 I’m interested in Web Development! 👩🏻‍💻